TabbedOutWiki/tabbedout-main/content/en/doc/shortcode-template/alert/index.md

 This template should be used sparingly, and not simply to highlight information that fits perfectly well within the page.

+{{< quote "This particular variant has all the bells and whistles befitting an entire front line unit: folding sight, capacity to split into two parts for easier carrying, and a stock that can be comfortably used by one in every 500 soldiers."
+"Liberty Launcher publicity blurb" >}}

 ## Examples

 ### Default